DevExpress/devextreme-documentation/concepts/05 UI Components/Floating Action Button/00 Getting Started with Floating Action Button/30 Handle Screen Transitions.md

 <div class="simulator-desktop-container" style="height:362px" data-view="/Content/Applications/21_2/GettingStartedWith/FloatingActionButton/HandleScreenTransitions/index.html, /Content/Applications/21_2/GettingStartedWith/FloatingActionButton/HandleScreenTransitions/index.js, /Content/Applications/21_2/GettingStartedWith/FloatingActionButton/HandleScreenTransitions/index.css"></div>

+---
+##### jQuery

+To implement this behavior, change the [visible](/api-reference/10%20UI%20Components/dxSpeedDialAction/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxSpeedDialAction/Configuration/#visible') property of each SpeedDialAction when the screen is switched.
+Set this property to **true** if an action can be performed on the current screen.
+Otherwise, set it to **false**.

+##### Angular

-To implement this behavior in Angular, Vue, and React, you can place the actions in separate components if the components have different URLs.
+To implement this behavior, you can place the actions in separate components if the components have different URLs.
 No further configuration is required in this case.

-The approach is different if the components have the same URL, or actions are in the same component, or when you configure this behavior in jQuery.
+The approach is different if the components have the same URL, or actions are in the same component.
 Change the [visible](/api-reference/10%20UI%20Components/dxSpeedDialAction/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxSpeedDialAction/Configuration/#visible') property of each SpeedDialAction when the screen is switched.
 Set this property to **true** if an action can be performed on the current screen.
 Otherwise, set it to **false**.

+##### Vue

+To implement this behavior, you can place the actions in separate components if the components have different URLs.
+No further configuration is required in this case.

+The approach is different if the components have the same URL, or actions are in the same component.
+Change the [visible](/api-reference/10%20UI%20Components/dxSpeedDialAction/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxSpeedDialAction/Configuration/#visible') property of each SpeedDialAction when the screen is switched.
+Set this property to **true** if an action can be performed on the current screen.
+Otherwise, set it to **false**.

+##### React

+To implement this behavior, you can place the actions in separate components if the components have different URLs.
+No further configuration is required in this case.

+The approach is different if the components have the same URL, or actions are in the same component.
+Change the [visible](/api-reference/10%20UI%20Components/dxSpeedDialAction/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxSpeedDialAction/Configuration/#visible') property of each SpeedDialAction when the screen is switched.
+Set this property to **true** if an action can be performed on the current screen.
+Otherwise, set it to **false**.

+---

 The following code shows the TabPanel configuration and an empty `switchSDA` function.
 This function controls the actions' visibility when it is implemented later.